tongzhou80/LLParser/README.md

     - InstParser: StringParser
       - Parse a single instruction

-The reason why instruction parsing is delegated to an InstParser instance instead of as part of
+The reason why instruction parsing is delegated to an InstParser instance instead of as part of a LLParser is to build a asynchronous model where the file parsing and instruction parsing could happen simultaneously.
+This model is similar to a parallel scavenging garbage collector.
+Empirically I found that function parsing constitute 60% of the parsing job, 30% for debug information, and 10% for other texts.
+So one possible strategy where this model could be beneficial is to delay the instruction parsing to the point where debug info parsing starts.
+Because debug info and instructions operate on two different lists of the module, synchronization will be minimized.